 It is important to note that Rock n’ Play is not safe for babies to sleep in; they have been recalled.
 Make sure you are using a safe sleeping area for your baby.
 Transition your baby to a crib and out of the rock n’ play.

 Smaller spaces are best in the beginning, but eventually, they need more room.
-My babies also had a pack n’ play downstairs where they would usually take naps.
+My babies also had a pack n’ play with a bassinet downstairs where they would usually take naps.
 I loved the pack ‘n play that also had a changing table like this one here.

 How to Get Your Baby to Sleep Without Being Held